Master of Engineering Science (Electrical Engineering)

 Entry requirements for Australian and New Zealand students

 You must have a bachelor degree in electrical, electronic, or computer systems engineering from a recognised university.
 Applications from other engineering disciplines will be considered on an individual basis.
-The degree must include topics on circuit theory, computer programming, probability theory and electronic design.
+Your degree must include topics on circuit theory, computer programming, probability theory and electronic design.

 Fees for Australian and New Zealand students